Distinguishing Tidal Disruption Events and Changing-look Active Galactic Nuclei via Variation of Mid-infrared Color: Optically-selected outbursts and data reduction

 We collected optical TDEs from the ZTF sample \citep{vanVelzen2021,Hammerstein2023,Yao2023} and other literature.
 We applied a redshift cut of $z < 0.35$, the same as \cite{Jiang2021}.
 The NEOWISE-R project \citep{Mainzer2014} provides the MIR data of all the objects in the W1 and W2 bands (central wavelengths 3.35 and 4.60 $\mu$m) between its start in December 2013 and the WISE telescope's retirement in July 2024.
 We obtained the MIR LCs in the W1 and W2 bands sampled every half a year following \citet{Jiang2021}.
 In summary, we queried single-exposure photometries requiring separation of less than 3 arcsecs using NASA/IPAC\footnote{https://irsa.ipac.caltech.edu/frontpage/}.
 We removed frames with poor qualities (${\rm qi\_fact}<1$), or affected by charged particle hits (${\rm saa\_sep}<5$), scattered moonlight (${\rm moon\_masked}=1$), or artifacts (${\rm cc\_flags}\neq0$), and binned the data points every half a year according to the WISE survey strategy.
 To ensure that the MIR color of the transient can be measured with high precision, we further required that the transient is MIR bright with $m_{\rm min,{\rm W2}}<12.5$, and cause a large amplitude of variation with $\delta{\rm W2}>0.5$ during the NEOWISE-R phase, where $m_{\rm min,{\rm W2}}$ and $\delta{\rm W2}$ are the minimum magnitude in the W2 band and its difference from the maximum value, respectively.
 Nine TDEs passed our criteria, including AT 2017gge, AT 2018dyk, AT 2018gn, AT 2019dsg, AT 2019qiz, AT 2020nov, AT 2022upj, AT 2023ugy, and SDSS J1115+0544.
 Note that AT 2018dyk was originally considered to be a changing-look LINER because some of its LC features and spectral characteristics are not common in TDEs \citep{Frederick2019}.
 However, as its observational data were reanalyzed in more detail and the diversity of TDEs was more fully understood, it was reclassified as TDE \citep{Huang2023,Clark2025}.
 In addition, SDSS J1115+0544 was initially reported as a turn-on AGN because the transient remained at a plateau until 600 days after its peak \citep{Yan2019}.
 However, follow-up works found that it dimmed within 4--5 years, reclassifying it as a slow-evolved TDE \citep{Wang2022_MIRONG,Zhang2025}.

-\citet{Lyu2022} has investigated the MIR properties of CLAGNs reported in the literature and found 68 CLAGNs with significant MIR variability.
+\citet{Lyu2022} has investigated the MIR properties of 68 CLAGNs reported in the literature.
 We started from Lyu's sample but removed AT 2018dyk\footnote{Referred to as SDSS J153308.02+443208.4 in \citet{Lyu2022}} and SDSS J1115+0544.
 We generated the MIR LCs of the remaining 66 objects and selected bright objects with large amplitude variability in the same way as we described previously.
-One CLAGN, NGC 4151, is too bright, and its photometry was severely affected by saturated pixels, so we removed it from the sample.
-Finally, a total of 28 CLAGNs passed our criteria.
-As pointed out by \citet{Sheng2017}, the CLAGNs we selected with large amplitudes of MIR variability are likely to originate from changes in the accretion rate, rather than changes in obscuration or other causes.
+Two CLAGNs, NGC 4151 and NGC 7582, are too bright, and their photometries are severely affected by saturated pixels, so we removed them from the sample.
+After setting the same criteria as for TDEs, we selected 28 MIR bright CLAGNs with significant MIR variability.
+As pointed out by \citet{Sheng2017}, the CLAGNs in the sample have large amplitudes of MIR variability, and hence are likely to originate from changes in the accretion rate, rather than changes in obscuration or other causes.

-We collected ANTs from the literature and did the same thing.
-Eight ANTs passed our criteria, including AT 2016ezh, AT 2017bgt, AT 2018bcb, AT 2019aalc, AT 2019avd, AT 2020agdm, AT 2021loi and AT 2022fpx.
+We collected 26 ANTs\footnote{We removed AT 2017gge and AT 2018dyk in \citet{Hinkle2024} as they were classified as TDEs by us.} from literatures \citep{Frederick2021,Hinkle2024,Wiseman2025}.
+We selected the sample using the same criteria and eight ANTs passed, including AT 2016ezh, AT 2017bgt, AT 2018bcb, AT 2019aalc, AT 2019avd, AT 2020agdm, AT 2021loi and AT 2022fpx.